-In the book, the 91-year-old writes about growing up in

-Saskatchewan and committing herself to missionary work as a teenager.
+In the book, the 91-year-old says Helen Dueck.
+Photo by Aaron Epp. writes about growing up in Saskatchewan and committing herself to her and her husband.
+Ve to missionary work as a teenager.
+"The Lord will keep your §